 9.Routine/Safety Guidelines/Judging Result Appeals

 U.S. Spiritleaders recognizes that teams attend other competition events.
-Because of this fact rules and guidelines are constantly changing.The most current safety rules and guidelines for cheer and dance teams are available in the PDF forms listed above.
+Because of this fact rules and guidelines are constantly changing.The most current safety rules and guidelines for cheer and dance teams are available in the PDF forms listed below.